jonathanhliu21/COM-Server/docs/guide/library-api.md

 ### com_server.EndpointExistsException

 This exception is raised if the user tries to add a route to the `RestApiHandler` that already exists.

+### com_server.DuplicatePortException

+Raised when trying to start a server with two or more `ConnectionRoutes` objects (**experimental**) and any of them share a common serial port.
+This is needed to prevent confusion when reconnecting to the ports.